African-led development that grows community enterprises by providing seed capital and technical support.

-USADF responds to unsolicited applications from African community based small enterprises and cooperatives in eligible countries.
-The USADF field staff review the application and make site visits to verify that the application fits with country strategies and broader USADF objectives.
-If approved, a local USADF partner organization helps the applicant turn their ideas into viable business and project plans.
-The partner organization also provides technical and monitoring support during project implementation.
+USADF responds to unsolicited applications from African community enterprises in eligible countries.
+USADF field staff review the application and make site visits to verify that the application fits with country strategies and broader USADF objectives.
+If approved, a local USADF technical partner helps the applicant turn their ideas into viable business and project plans.
+The partner also provides technical and monitoring support during project implementation.

-$17 million of New Project and Partner Grants in 2013
+$23.6 million of New Project and Partner Grants Planned for 2014

 The majority of USADF's budget is applied to projects grants that directly fund expansion and growth activities for small enterprises, farmer associations, cooperatives, and community groups that create jobs and generate better income levels in poor communities.
-In FY 2012 more than $20 million were awarded to project and partner grants.
+In FY 2013, USADF awarded $18.8 million for project and partner grants.

 Approved project applications are typically funded in one of two following grant assistance mechanisms: